-While we love composting toilets, if space is at a premium then this porta-potty may be a more suitable piece of vanlife gear for you, as it is small and can stow more easily in your van’s garage area or a good-sized cabinet.
+While we love composting toilets, if you have very little space in your van to store a toilet then this porta-potty may be a more suitable van life accessory for you, as it is small and can stow more easily in your van’s garage area or a good-sized cabinet.

 Even if you have a fridge in your camper van, a cooler is a must-have for keeping drinks cool, as well as storing any food or snacks that don’t fit in the fridge.

 The YETI Tundra range of coolers are pretty much unbreakable and should last a lifetime.